lepitaxa/lepitaxa.github.io/README.md

 - 18.14.
 Abbreviations like "&" for "and/und", "St." for "Saint/Sankt" or "Mt." for "Mount" should be avoided, common names should always contain full words.

 ---
-### 19 - SYN (`s, s2, s3, s4`)
+### 19 - SYN (`s`, `s2`, `s3`, `s4`)
 A binomial or trinomial synonym of a species, subspecies or microspecies.
 These synonyms can be listed within species and species aggregates to make obsolete scientific names available via the search function.
-Depending on which part of the species' or species aggregate's binomial name is retained in the synonym, different data point classes (`s, s2, s3, s4`) can be chosen to automatically generate the retained part via JavaScript.
+Depending on which part of the species' or species aggregate's binomial name is retained in the synonym, different data point classes (`s`, `s2`, `s3`, `s4`) can be chosen to automatically generate the retained part via JavaScript.

 :point_right: **Guidelines:**
 - 19.1.
 Type 1 synonyms (`s`) should be used for synonyms with the same genus name, but a different species (+optional subspecies) epithet.
 The parent genus name is prepended automatically via JavaScript.